SameBoy/sameboy.github.io/02-features.md

  * High quality 96KHz audio[^1]
  * Battery save support
  * Save states
+   * Follows the [BESS](https://github.com/LIJI32/SameBoy/blob/master/BESS.md) specification for cross-compatibility with other emulators
  * Includes open source boot ROMs for all emulated models:
    * Complete support for (and documentation of) *all* game-specific palettes in the CGB/AGB boot ROM, for accurate emulation of Game Boy games on a Game Boy Color
    * Supports manual palette selection with key combinations, with 4 additional new palettes (A + B + direction)
    * Supports palette selection in a CGB game, forcing it to run in 'paletted' DMG mode, if ROM allows doing so
    * Support for games with a non-Nintendo logo in the header
    * No long animation in the DMG boot ROM
- * Four settings of color correction
+ * Six settings of color correction
+   * Adjustable ambient light temperature
- * Three settings of high-pass audio filters
+ * Three audio high-pass filter modes
  * Real time clock emulation
+ * Local link cable and infra-red emulation[^3]
  * Game Boy Camera emulation[^2]
  * Game Boy Printer emulation[^3]
+ * Workboy emulation[^3]
  * Turbo, rewind and slow-motion modes
+ * Cheat support[^3]
+ * Rumble support, including in games that are not rumble-enabled
+ * Integrated, highly-compatible GBS player[^3]

 ## <a name="accuracy">Accuracy</a>